My COVID19 Story

 — keep in mind that when your nervous system is agitated by a virus, one of the side effects is feelings of doom (even when technically your organs are actually doing a great job of keeping you alive).
 I got better and better at reassuring self-talk over the past few weeks, such that my internal organs and nervous system could feel like it was in an all-out emergency, but my body was mostly relaxed and my mind mostly calm

-— you will likely have a loooooong recovery period but you WILL get better
+— you will likely have a loooooong recovery period but you CAN get better

 My personal COVID19 story: OTHER SYMPTOMS